shuhei/shuhei.github.com/source/_posts/2017-05-13-http-request-timeouts-in-javascript.markdown

 Then what happens if timeouts happen in all of the steps?
 As far as I tried, `timeout` event is triggered only once.

 Another concern is HTTP Keep-Alive, which reuses a socket for multiple HTTP requests.
-What happens if you set timeout for a socket and the socket is reused for another HTTP request?
-Never mind. `timeout` set in a HTTP request does not affect subsequent HTTP requests because [the timeout is cleaned up when it's kept alive](https://github.com/nodejs/node/blob/v7.10.0/lib/_http_client.js#L546).
+What happens if you set a timeout for a socket and the socket is reused for another HTTP request?
+Never mind. `timeout` set in an HTTP request does not affect subsequent HTTP requests because [the timeout is cleaned up when it's kept alive](https://github.com/nodejs/node/blob/v7.10.0/lib/_http_client.js#L546).

 ### HTTP Keep-Alive & TCP Keep-Alive